python/cpython/Doc/reference/expressions.rst

    first thing the code block will do is bind the formal parameters to the arguments; this is described in section :ref:`function`.
 When the code block executes a :keyword:`return` statement, this specifies the return value of the function call.
-If execution falls off the end of the code block without executing a :keyword:`return` statement, the return value is ``None``.
+If execution reaches the end of the code block without executing a :keyword:`return` statement, the return value is ``None``.

 a built-in function or method: